zenefits/ui-demo/docs/faqs.md

 **Q: How do I run z-frontend on a spoof?**
 <br/>A: You can either:

 - run your z-frontend locally and proxy graphql and yp to point to the spoof documented [here](https://github.com/zenefits/z-frontend/#development).
-See `YP_BASEURL` and `GRAPHQL_BASEURL`
+See `YP_BASEURL`
 - deploy your YP3 code to the spoof and use your z-frontend commit SHA to match this pattern of URL: `https:/<spoofdomanin>/app/<appname>/index.html:<SHA>`

 **Q: As we have existing local code setup with yarn 0.24 and z-frontend uses yarn 1.3.2 , Can we have two versions of yarn in same machine?**